redaxo/redaxo/redaxo/src/addons/phpmailer/README.md

 The app must have the application permission (not "delegate permission") Mail.Send.
 This permission must then be approved in the Microsoft backend

 Note: The Microsoft Graph API does not support sending read receipts to arbitrary addresses.
 They are always sent to the sender address of the email.
+Note: The Microsoft Graph API does not support sendung emails with both plain text and HTML body at the same time.
+Therefore the AddOn uses the HTML body if set and the plain text body otherwise.

 ## PHPMailer Code Examples